The History and Design of Tooth of The Arrow

 Our 1-inch series is also designed to work exceptionally well with crossbows.
 The fully machined design creates large amounts of kinetic energy and field point accuracy at speeds of 470 fps.

 Two years after the successful introduction of our 1-inch fixed blade broadheads, we introduced the XL series.
-The XL series comes in weights of 100-grain, 125-grain, and 175-grain.
+The XL series comes in weights of 100-grain, and 125-grain.
 However, unlike the 1-inch series, we increased the total cut to 1-3/16-inch.
 This increased diameter makes it the perfect broadhead for small to medium game such as deer and black bear.

 Every one of our fixed blade broadheads uses a patented machining and sharpening process.
 Each broadhead is milled from a single piece of high carbon steel.